PyLink/PyLink/docs/permissions-reference.md

 - `opercmds.chghost` - Allows access to the `chghost` command.
 - `opercmds.chgident` - Allows access to the `chgident` command.
 - `opercmds.chgname` - Allows access to the `chgname` command.

+## Raw
+- `raw.raw` - Allows access to the `raw` command. `exec.raw` is equivalent to this and retained for compatibility with PyLink 1.x.
+- `raw.raw.unsupported_network` - Allows use of the `raw` command on servers other than Clientbot.

 ## Relay
 - `relay.claim` - Allows access to the `claim` command.